andrew/ultimate-awesome/README.md

 - [awesome-lisp-machine](https://github.com/ghosthamlet/awesome-lisp-machine) - A curated list of awesome Lisp Machine and Lisp Operating System.
 - [awesome-grammY](https://github.com/grammyjs/awesome-grammY) - A collection of community projects leveraging the grammY ecosystem.
 - [awesome-rgbd-datasets](https://github.com/alelopes/awesome-rgbd-datasets) - This repository contains information for the paper "A Survey on RGB-D Datasets" and is a collaborative initiative to update the datasets list faster.
-- [Awesome-Efficient-Reasoning-LLMs](https://github.com/Eclipsess/Awesome-Efficient-Reasoning-LLMs) - A Survey on Efficient Reasoning for LLMs.
 - [fake-news-detection](https://github.com/ICTMCG/fake-news-detection) - This repo is a collection of AWESOME things about fake news detection, including papers, code, etc.
 - [awesome-macropad](https://github.com/prcutler/awesome-macropad) - A curated list of awesome applications, macros, 3D printed cases, guides, and more for the Adafruit CircuitPython rp2040 MacroPad.
 - [awesome-zotero](https://github.com/mohamedelashri/awesome-zotero) - A curated list of awesome Zotero resources.